Acceis/unisec/docs/pages/usage.md

 $ unisec --help
 Commands:
   unisec confusables [SUBCOMMAND]
-  unisec hexdump INPUT                            # Hexdump in all Unicode encodings unisec properties [SUBCOMMAND] unisec surrogates [SUBCOMMAND]
+  unisec grep REGEXP                              # Search for Unicode code point names by regular expression unisec hexdump INPUT                            # Hexdump in all Unicode encodings unisec properties [SUBCOMMAND] unisec size INPUT                               # All kinf of size information about a Unicode string unisec surrogates [SUBCOMMAND] unisec versions                                 # Version of anything related to Unicode as used in unisec
 ```

 List sub-commands: